How to Make Soy Votive Candles

 Mix well.
 Stir slowly to combine, yet not incorporate air.
 Continue to stir occasionally as it is cooling to keep the

 fragrance oils and dye suspended in the wax and keep the temperature uniform throughout the batch.
-Pour into Votive Molds between
+Pour into Votive Molds around

-160 - 175 degrees.
-If you pour all the way to the top of the mold your Votive will have a mushroomed top.
+160 degrees (about 140 degrees if using our Millennium wax) If you pour all the way to the top of the mold your Votive will have a mushroomed top.
 Many people pour

 all their votives this way.
 I like to pour a little below the top for a straight edged votive.